load board vs. freight marketplace

 What a shipper or carrier decides to use to post their loads depends on several factors:

-2. The type of load quality.
-All carriers want a high-quality, high-paying load, but freight marketplaces tend to have better-quality loads than load boards.
+2. The type of load quality: All carriers want a high-quality, high-paying load, but freight marketplaces tend to have better-quality loads than load boards.

 Ultimately, we recommend using a load board if you’re a first-time shipper or a beginner driver.
 They may be more old-fashioned than freight marketplaces, but their lower cost, user-friendly layouts, and popularity are beneficial if you’re posting or bidding on a full truckload for the first time.
+However, if you are a seasoned veteran of the logistics industry, have a larger operation, or require more comprehensive services to manage your supply chain more effectively, then a freight marketplace platform is the better choice.